nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * Executes user commands using the `Logic` component.
 * Listens for changes to `Model` data so that the UI can be updated with the modified data.
 * Use `GUISettings` from the `Logic`component to update the UI with new settings.
-* `DictionaryContentPanel` use` DictionaryListPanelConfig` to detect `DictionaryListPanel`Display status
+* `DictionaryContentPanel` use` DictionaryListPanelConfig` to detect `DictionaryListPanel`display status
-* Model Component can request for changes using `DictionaryContentConfig` and `NoteContentConfig`
+* Model Component can request for content change using `DictionaryContentConfig` and `NoteContentConfig`

 ### Logic component